microsounds/akari-bbs/README.md

 # akari-bbs — lightweight messageboard system

-### thread-mode rewrite, latest working build is microsounds@2778714
+### thread-mode rewrite, latest working build is master branch
+### commits in this branch will be squashed shortly

 akari-bbs is an **_in-development_** lightweight messageboard system written in C!